How to Treat High Arch Foot Pain

 - Observation of walking pattern & coordination

-- Analyze the pattern of wear on patient’s shoes
+- Analysis of the wear pattern on patient’s shoes

 Treatment for High Arch

-There are some severe cases of Cavus Foot which will require surgical treatment.
+There are some severe cases of high arch that require surgical treatment.
 It is also quite possible that subsequent future surgeries would be needed in order to assure pain-free, stable movement.

-More commonly, Cavus Foot or High Arch can be addressed by a chiropractic professional.
-Along with massage therapy and typical adjustments, some things a chiropractor might prescribe are:
+Along with foot orthotics, massage therapy and typical adjustments, some things a chiropractor might prescribe are:

 - Orthotic devices – Custom orthotic devices that fit into your shoe provide stability and cushioning to the foot, which lessens the effect of high arch.